Beyond “Boots and Handshakes”

 ‘Our research found that many individual police officers had a really deep knowledge of religious communities, built up over many years.
 We are recommending that their knowledge is more widely shared and passed on, and that other officers are equipped with the skills to understand everyday, local religious life.
 This is important for all aspects of policing and it’s the basis on which responses to specific issues, like the threat of terrorism, can be built’.

-The project was developed by the Cambridge Inter-Faith Programme, and led by Dr Al McFadyen and Dr Melanie Prideaux, both of the Department of Theology and Religious Studies at the University of Leeds, in partnership with the Metropolitan Police Service.
+The project was developed by the Cambridge Interfaith Programme, and led by Dr Al McFadyen and Dr Melanie Prideaux, both of the Department of Theology and Religious Studies at the University of Leeds, in partnership with the Metropolitan Police Service.
 The report was launched at a major international colloquium in Leeds, at which policy-makers and practitioners met to discuss issues of religion, policing and security.

 Assistant Chief Constable John Parkinson of the West Yorkshire Police, who led the local investigation into the 7/7 bombings, said ‘Our experience in West Yorkshire has taught us that good community policing and good counter-terrorism work go together, and both of them require an understanding of religious communities and how they work.
 Police services shouldn’t just treat religion as a problem – we need to work with and for religious communities as part of our responsibility to society as a whole’.

-Read a summary of the report here.
+Read a summary of the report (on this website).